 There are many challenges that exist when it comes to advancing knowledge of and treatment options for rare diseases.
-For instance, pharmaceutical and biotechnology companies are often reluctant to fund rare diseases research because of the perceived poor economics associated with the small target populations.
+Pharmaceutical and biotechnology companies are often reluctant to fund rare diseases research because of the perceived poor economics associated with the small target populations.
 Even for those rare conditions where funding is plentiful and manufacturers of therapeutics are engaged, methodological and data constraints limit the ability to generate evidence on patient health outcomes.
 Contributing to the challenges are the small number of eligible participants for a given research study and the geographic dispersion of patients.
 As a result, relatively little is known about the clinical course of many rare diseases and only five percent of rare diseases have FDA approved therapies.

 Contrary to some people’s thinking, we believe that there is considerable research interest, and if more money were to be made available for research on rare diseases, more researchers would be willing to devote their lives to that research.